andrewmurphy353/curo/README.md

 Convention | Description
 -----------| -------------
 Actual ISDA | Convention accounts for actual days between cash flow dates based on the portion in a leap year and the portion in a non-leap year as [documented here](https://en.wikipedia.org/wiki/Day_count_convention#Actual/Actual_ISDA).
+Actual/360 | Convention accounts for actual days between cash flow dates and considers a year to have 360 days as [documented here](https://en.wikipedia.org/wiki/Day_count_convention#Actual/360)
 Actual/365 | Convention accounts for actual days between cash flow dates and considers a year to have 365 days as [documented here](https://en.wikipedia.org/wiki/Day_count_convention#Actual/365_Fixed).
 EU 30/360 | Convention accounts for days between cash flow dates based on a 30 day month, 360 day year as [documented here](https://en.wikipedia.org/wiki/Day_count_convention#30E/360).
 EU 2008/48/EC | Convention based on the time periods between cash flow dates and the initial drawdown date, expressed in days and/or whole weeks, months or years.
 This convention is used specifically in APR (Annual Percentage Rate) consumer credit calculations within the European Union and is compliant with the EU2008/49/EC directive [available here](https://publications.europa.eu/en/publication-detail/-/publication/e4945793-f1f9-4527-8a2e-9060378fc302/language-en#).
 US 30/360 | Convention accounts for days between cash flow dates based on a 30 day month, 360 day year as  [documented here](https://en.wikipedia.org/wiki/Day_count_convention#30/360_US).
 This is the default convention used by the Hewlett Packard HP12C and similar financial calculators, so choose this convention when unsure as it is the defacto convention used in the majority of fixed-term credit calculations.
+US 30U/360| Convention accounts for days between cash flow dates as per US 30/360, except for the month of February where the 28th, and 29th in a leap-year, are treated as 30 days.
+Note, the use of U in the naming signifies Uniform, so can be read as 30 uniform days in a month.

 All conventions, except EU 2008/48/EC, will by default compute time intervals between cash flows with reference to the dates of adjacent cash flows.